 All of the coffeemakers I selected for this review are programmable and have a decent capacity – 10 cups or more.

 Sadly, most of these coffeemakers tend to have limited durability.
 Some cases are related to maintenance, as many of them require daily cleaning and care.
 It seems to be a common weakness among grind-and-brew coffeemakers.
-Some might claim that it is better to buy separated grinders and coffeemakers, and I could agree with it.
-In case you want to have some ideas about grinders and coffeemakers, I wrote this gift list with tons of ideas.
+Some might claim that it is better to buy a separated grinder and automatic pour over coffee maker, and I could agree with it.
+In case you want to have some ideas about grinders and coffeemakers, you can check our coffee gear reviews.

 Yet, a grind-and-brew coffeemaker offers convenience and better counter space usage.
 If you want to learn more about the best grind-and-brew coffeemakers, keep reading.